-David FolkenflikFolkenflik is NPR's media correspondent and is the host and editor of On Point from NPR and WBUR.
+David FolkenflikFolkenflik is NPR's media correspondent and is a host and editor of On Point from NPR and WBUR.

 News International executive James Murdoch testified at a parliamentary hearing that he was unaware of a wider problem of cell phone hacking until a lawsuit in 2010.